 - Boundary Map

 Copper Hills High School is situated just east of the Oquirrh Mountains in the southwest corner of the Salt Lake Valley.
-This modern educational facility opened its doors in the fall of 1995 and currently serves over 2,500 students.
+This modern educational facility opened its doors in the fall of 1995.
 CHHS is proud to offer a clean, safe, and inviting educational environment focused on the continued improvement of student learning.
 The school’s comprehensive improvement efforts are data-driven and reflect the interests and concerns of each stakeholder group.
-Copper Hills features the district’s most progressive community approach to public education and has since established itself as a model-school for the study of smaller learning communities.

-- Copper Hills High School is pleased to serve 2,506 students representative of an ethnically diverse community.
+- Copper Hills High School is pleased to serve over 2,800 students representative of an ethnically diverse community.
 Enrollment is expected to increase over the next several years as land continues to be developed to the west.